valeriacaro/TAED2-clothing-reviews-demo/modelcard.md

 ### Model Description

-The LSTM (Long Short-Term Memory) model is a sequential neural network architecture with dropout regularization.
-It is trained on X% of the dataset, and is designed for opinion analysis and product recommendation prediction.
-It leverages the structure of text data to capture dependencies and patterns in reviews, allowing it to make binary recommendations based on the sentiment and content of incoming reviews.
+The LSTM (Long Short-Term Memory) model is a sequential neural network architecture uniquely designed for opinion analysis and product recommendation prediction.
+It capitalizes on the inherent structure of textual data, enabling it to capture intricate dependencies and patterns within reviews.
+Consequently, the model can make binary recommendations by considering both the sentiment and content of input reviews.

+To enhance its performance, the LSTM model operates bidirectionally, meaning it processes sequences both forwards and backwards.
+This enables it to capture context from both directions and better understand the nuances in reviews.
+Moreover a Dropout, with a rate of 0.2, is implemented within the model to prevent overfitting and improve generalization.

 - **Developed by:** Valèria Caro Via, Esther Fanyanàs i Ropero, Claudia Len Manero